Inf0squit0/privacy/README.md

 The nice thing about the Google Pixel 8 and 9 series phones is that they will still be up-to-date for 7 years.
 The Pixel 8a, 9, and 9 Pro will all be up-to-date until 2031.
 The 8 and 8 Pro will stay up-to-date until 2030.
 If you don't like spending a lot of money on a phone, the Pixel 8a is the best deal.

-## "Can't I just downgrade to a dumbphone?"
+**If you can't afford to, or don't want to, change phones right now, the next best option is to use the apps I listed above, and don't use any Google/Apple/Microsoft services.
+Apple is still a little bit more trustworthy but you have to read the fine print.**

-Big tech can still read your text messages if you do that.
-You can't install Signal on a flip phone.
-The only completely safe options are to either not own a cell phone at all, or own a smart phone that you have full control over, and right now the only way to own a cell phone you fully control is to buy a Pixel phone and install GrapheneOS on it.
+Unfortunately downgrading to a dumbphone isn't a perfect solution, because big tech can still read your text messages.
+Android or iPhone with Signal and Proton Mail/Calendar/etc is still significantly better than most other options.

 # Sources cited for this list